minmoto/minmo-pleb/escrow-flows.md

 # Escrow Flows

 This document describes how Minmo manages escrow lifecycles for both **on-ramp** (fiat → BTC) and **off-ramp** (BTC → fiat) swaps.
-Escrow is the backbone of trust in the system, ensuring no funds are released until obligations are fulfilled or disputes are resolved.
+Escrow is the backbone of trust in the system, using **Fedimint ecash** to ensure no funds are released until obligations are fulfilled or disputes are resolved.

 ---

 ## Escrow Lifecycle Principles

-1. **Lock First** – Bitcoin is always locked in escrow before fiat is sent.
+1. **Lock First** – Bitcoin is always locked in Fedimint ecash escrow before fiat is sent.
 2. **Timeouts Everywhere** – Each stage has a time limit, preventing funds from being stuck forever.
 3. **Dispute Entry Points** – At key stages, either party can raise a dispute if they believe the other side has not acted correctly.
 4. **Automatic Resolution** – Timeouts and evidence rules decide most cases without manual arbitration.